susanli2016/susanli2016.github.io/_posts/2017-05-31-Buffett-Letters.md

          !word %in% stop_words$word)
 {% endhighlight %}

-### The most common words throughout the 40 years of letters.
+### The most common words throughout the 40 years of letters

 {% highlight r %}
 letter_words %>%